-- 29. There is likely to be reputational damage to the Council in the event the Cultural Strategy is not approved and taken forward given that its development is included in the Business Plan.
-There could also potentially be public outcry from the arts and cultural sector. - 30.
-The Strategy Action plan that has been developed will need a One Council approach to ensure its successful delivery.
-Therefore, services will need to be fully onboarded. - 31.
+- 42. The Strategy Action plan that has been developed will need a One Council approach to ensure its successful delivery.
+Therefore, services will need to be fully onboarded. - 43.
 It will be essential to monitor how the council's finances and priorities may affect the ability to successfully deliver the aims and outcomes.

-Financial implications
+Financial Implications

-- 32. Wiltshire Council has developed the strategy with the assistance of consultants FEI who have been funded by financial assistance from Arts Council England and the Wiltshire Towns Programme. - 33.
-Future delivery of the Strategy will initially include primarily Leisure, Culture and Communities officers time and use of Arts service budget to deliver elements such as the Cultural Assembly until the Cultural Strategic Partnership has been established. - 34.
-Key members of the Cultural Strategic Partnership will include the Council's four Arts Partners who received annual funding from the Arts Service budget. - 35.
-Projects indicated on the action plan will be assessed on a project-by-project basis to assess whether it could be funded through council budget or will need to be external grant funded before any project proceeds.
+- 44. Wiltshire Council has developed the strategy with the assistance of consultants FEI who have been funded by financial assistance from Arts Council England and the Wiltshire Towns Programme. - 45.
+Future delivery of the Strategy will initially include primarily Leisure, Culture and Communities officers time and use of Arts service budget to deliver elements such as the Cultural Assembly until the Cultural Strategic Partnership has been established. - 46.
+Key members of the Cultural Strategic Partnership will include the Council's four Arts Partners who received annual funding from the Arts Service budget. - 47.
+Projects indicated on the action plan will be assessed on a project-by-project basis to assess whether it could be funded through council budget or will need to be external grant funded before any project proceeds. - 48.
+The Action Plan indicates the creation of a full-time post for of a Cultural Development officer whose role will include deliver of the public art programme and as such will be part funded by the public art contribution as indicated in the Public Realm 2024 Guidance.

-Legal implications
+Legal Implications

-- 36. The development of the Strategy has included a varied consultation that includes 772 people from council services, arts and cultural organisations and individuals, schools and residents. - 37.
-Approval of the Cultural Strategy is being sought in line with the Council's constitution including budget and policy framework, the Financial Regulations and the procurement and contract regulations and in accordance with any statutory requirements imposed on the Council. - 38.
+- 49. The development of the Strategy has included a varied consultation that includes 772 people from council services, arts and cultural organisations and individuals, schools and residents. - 50.
+Approval of the Cultural Strategy is being sought in line with the Council's constitution including budget and policy framework, the Financial Regulations and the procurement and contract regulations and in accordance with any statutory requirements imposed on the Council. - 51.
 Legal advice will be sought to ensure compliance with Subsidy Control and grant funding conditions, where appropriate.